Propaganda and Democracy: a History

 Edward Bernays, Propaganda (1928).

 Today, propaganda is usually portrayed as antithetical to democracy.
 This has not always been the case.
-This book project will investigate how and why we came to see propaganda and democratic politics as being incompatible.
+This project investigates how and why we came to see propaganda and democratic politics as being incompatible.

 As I intend to show, after World War II, some political theorists tried to rehabilitate propaganda as a central ingredient of democratic life, but their efforts were overshadowed by Habermas and his disciples' critique of propaganda and their corresponding association of democracy with deliberation.